cepugh/final-project-mockup/README.md

 Here is the main adventure item feed.
 It will eventually have filter functionality to filter by category, tags or number of likes.
 <img width="1446" alt="screen shot 2017-03-22 at 8 21 22 pm" src="https://cloud.githubusercontent.com/assets/25087813/24234652/981b2f6a-0f3d-11e7-9393-97fa85a04e13.png">
-Here is an alternative version to the cards.
-I am not sure if I like the cards, but they do seem easier to implement with full functionality.

 Here a user can submit their own adventure, which will be reviewed by an admin before being added to avoid duplicate items.
 This one is for a hike, but an initial dropdown will decide what form the user gets to fill out.
 Some of the fields will be used to auto-create tags that can be filtered on in the main adventure feed page.
 <img width="1437" alt="screen shot 2017-03-22 at 8 21 35 pm" src="https://cloud.githubusercontent.com/assets/25087813/24234656/9e1761f4-0f3d-11e7-8aa5-be82dd65511e.png">